Who we are

 Naked Malt (and trusted partners acting on our behalf) use your personal data:

-- to verify your identity and your age
+- To verify your identity and your age;

-- for crime and fraud prevention, detection and related purposes
+- For crime and fraud prevention, detection and related purposes;

-- the pursuit of ‘our legitimate interests’ (as set out below)
+- the pursuit of our legitimate interests (as set out below);

-- compliance with our legal obligations
+- complying with our legal and regulatory obligations.

 Our legitimate interests